Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Transition from Partial to Global GS in Mutually Coupled Time-delay Systems

+We have again calculated the MFNN parameter ($p$) for $N=4$ mutually coupled linear array of time-delay systems by considering the MG time-delay system as a reference system (we obtained similar results when we consider any other system as a reference system) as depicted in Fig.~\ref{fig12}.
+The unit value of the MFNN parameter $p$ of the respective $\varepsilon^{(i)}_{c}$ values of PWL, TPWL and Ikeda time-delay systems (with respect to the MG time-delay system) confirms the existence of the transition from partial to global GS .

-In addition, we have also confirmed that there exist a similar type of synchronization transitions in other permutations on the order of the systems between MG, PWL, TPWL and Ikeda systems in all coupling configurations.
+Further, we have identified that there exists a similar type of synchronization transition in other regular network configurations like ring, star and global coupling architectures \cite{senthil13} and confirmed that there exits a common GS manifold, where all the systems share to display a global GS, despite their strong heterogeneous nature.
+In addition, we have also confirmed these synchronization transitions in other permutations on the order of the systems between MG, PWL, TPWL and Ikeda systems in all coupling configurations.
+We also wish to emphasize that the synchronization phenomenon examined in our paper is robust against the parameter choice of the dynamical systems.